Art has been the key to my survival. My goal is to help others find a practice that helps them heal.

 I can present slideshows using a projector, or I can send the materials ahead of time for you to print and distribute as handouts.

-I am available to teach in Baltimore City, Baltimore County, Anne Arundel County, and Howard County.
-I have my own car.
-I also teach online over zoom
+I am available to teach in MD and DC.
+I own a car so transportation is not an issue.
+I also teach online over zoom or Google Meet.

 Susan Tuberville